cloudify-cosmo/docs.getcloudify.org/content/manager/okta_authentication.md

 Cloudify enables integration with your local Okta system to authenticate users.
 In this guide, the configuration steps required to enable Okta authentication are described.

 {{% gsTip title="openssl version" %}}
 To enable Okta integration, the openssl package on Cloudify Manager needs to be of version 1.0.2.
-If you are running a Cloudify image this is already the case, however if you are bootstrapping make sure to update the openssl package prior to the Okta configuration.
+If you are running a Cloudify image this is already the case, however if you are installing make sure to update the openssl package prior to the Okta configuration.
 {{% /gsTip %}}

 ## Configuring Cloudify in Okta